Hindu Culture

 Why Did Tulsi Curse Lord Ganesh?

+This is the tulsi and ganesha story.
+This story tells us why Tulsi is never offered to Lord Ganesha and what happened between them.
 Tulsi was born as the daughter of Dharmaraj.
 Dharmaraj was the keeper of righteousness and instilled good values in the lady Tulsi.
-A young Tulsi grew up to be devoted to Lord Narayana.
-One day the beautiful girl was walking past Ganges and came across an ashram.
-In the ashram she saw a young and handsome Ganesh lost deep in meditation.
-As soon as Tulsi laid eyes upon him she was captivated by his beauty.
+A young Tulsi grew up to be devoted to Lord Narayan.
+One day, the beautiful girl was walking past the Ganges and came across an ashram.
+In the ashram, she saw a young and handsome Ganesh lost deep in meditation.
+As soon as Tulsi laid eyes upon him, she was captivated by his beauty.

 She approached the meditating Lord and asked him to marry her.
-Ganesh was a brahmachari then, and refused Tulsi’s proposal.
-This angered Tulsi and she cursed Ganesh ‘you will be married against your will to not 1 but 2 wives.’
-The handsome lord also got infuriated and in turn cursed her, ‘you will be married too but to a conch-demon.’
-The anger in both subsided after this harsh exchange and Tulsi now started crying and begged for mercy to Ganesh.
-The Lord took pity on her and said ‘you will be blessed by the Gods and be born as a plant.
+Ganesh was a Brahmachari then and refused Tulsi’s proposal.
+This angered Tulsi, and she cursed Ganesh: ‘You will be married against your will to not 1 but 2 wives.’
+The handsome lord also got infuriated and, in turn, cursed her, ‘You will be married too but to a conch-demon.’
+The anger in both subsided after this harsh exchange, and Tulsi now started crying and begged for mercy to Ganesh.
+The Lord took pity on her and said, ‘You will be blessed by the Gods and be born as a plant.
 This plant will have the essence of all fragrances.
-All the gods will be happy with your presence and will be a part of rituals.
+All the gods will be happy with your presence and will be a part of the rituals.

-You will be especially loved by Lord Vishnu and your leaves will be used in the worship of the God.
-You however, will never be offered in my puja.’
-After this, Ganesha went to Badrikashram and Tulsi went home.
+You will be especially loved by Lord Vishnu, and your leaves will be used in the worship of God.
+You, however, will never be offered in my puja.’
+After this, Ganesha went to Badrikashram, and Tulsi went home.

 Tulsi is an auspicious plant found in Hindu households.
 It is considered as the Queen of all herbs and has religious and medicinal significance:

-• It signifies Goddess Lakshmi and is said to bring abundance in the home it is planted in.
+• It signifies Goddess Lakshmi and is said to bring abundance to the home it is planted in.

-• It is offered to many Gods and Goddesses specially to Lord Vishnu during Narayan puja.
+• It is offered to many Gods and Goddesses, especially to Lord Vishnu, during Narayan puja.

-• It is offered to dying person with water.
+• It is offered to dying people with water.

 • It prevents hair fall and premature greying.

-• The Uses of Tulsi helps control metabolism and boost the digestive system.
+• The use of Tulsi helps control metabolism and boost the digestive system.

 • It has antiviral and antibacterial properties and is used commonly to cure fever, sore throat and cold.